Miserlou/Zappa/README.md

 And that's it!
 Your API response will return immediately, while the `make_pie` function executes in a completely different Lambda instance.

+When calls to @task decorated functions or the zappa.async.run command occur outside of Lambda, such as your local dev environment, the functions will execute immediately and locally.
+The zappa async functionality only works when in the Lambda environment or when specifying [Remote Invocations](https://github.com/Miserlou/zappa#remote-invocations).

 ### Task Sources

 By default, this feature uses direct AWS Lambda invocation.
 You can instead use AWS Simple Notification Service as the task event source by using the `task_sns` decorator, like so: